bartoszGic/HerbsReact/README.md

 Password: 123123

 Now freely add and remove products in your shopping cart or favorites.
 Every registered user has the ability to rate and write reviews about products.
+By clicking on the image of the product you will see information about it.

 ## Live

 https://bartoszgic.github.io/HerbsReact/

 ## Tech Stack

-* React/Redux
+- React/Redux
-* Tailwind
+- Tailwind
-* Firebase
+- Firebase

 ## Preview